 All that day we had stayed in the former communist controlled eastern part of the city.
 When visiting in the past I sought out bottled Berliner Weisse, especially in the neighbourhood bars.
 It was a rare and endangered style both sides of the Wall.
 Berliner Weissbier is a regional style that is sour and nearly always flavoured with real herb essences by customers to take the sharpness away.

 There is was a lot of equipment still inside the building with the exception of the copper and mash tun, which had been sold for scrap.
-Please note the old grist mill (photo: left).
+Please note the old grist mill (photo: right).
 The structure is semi-derelict with some rotting floorboards and ceiling joists.

 I found it rather bizarre looking at the long defunct malting area (which is most of the building) knowing that I had drank the results of its production.
 We were escorted around by historian Dr Martin Albrecht.

 Our final visit of the day was to the very much alive Brauhaus Mitte (photo: left) at Alexanderplatz, the central point of East Berlin in the DDR years.
 It was once Leopold’s Brauhaus when opened in 1992.
 That changed to Brauhaus Mitte about ten years later and after that it was bought by Lemke who have two other brew pubs in the city.
 We were guided around the 200 hl plant by brewer Holger Lampe, followed by an enjoyable meal.
 By 2017 it had been renamed again, to Lemke am Alex, an indicative example of the ever-changing Berlin beer scene.